Using Marijuana or Cannabis While in Oregon’s DUI Diversion Program

 What if I have a medical marijuana card?

 Some courts will allow you to use medicinal marijuana while in the DUI diversion program, but you need to find a treatment program that will honor your medical marijuana card.
-Since Oregon law requires a minimum period of 90-days of sobriety, the treatment provider will need to be able to certify that you were intoxicant-free during that time period
+Since Oregon law requires a minimum period of 90-days of sobriety, the treatment provider will need to be able to certify that you were intoxicant-free during that time period.
+You may also need to get the Court’s approval before using medical marijana.

 The Oregon Administrative Rules (OARs) concerning Outpatient Addictions and Mental Health Services under Division 19 set out the rules which prescribe the minimum service delivery standards for services and supports provided by providers certified by the Health Systems Division of the Oregon Health Authority.
 Stated another way, theses are the minimum rules for DUI treatment.
 Under the “Definition” sections of OAR 309-019-0105(105)(c), one of the requirements of “Successful DUII Completion” is a demonstration of a minimum of “90 days of continuous abstinence prior to completion” of treatment.